chrisgramberg678/ml-project/README.md

 `gd.fit([start-x,start-y],step-size,precision)`

-will return the coeffecients which fint the line through the points.
+will return the coeffecients which fit the line through the points.